Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Abstract

 \section{Abstract}

-{Peptide self-assembly prediction offers a powerful bottom-up strategy for designing biocompatible, low-toxicity materials for large-scale synthesis in a broad range of biomedical and energy applications.
+Peptide self-assembly prediction offers a powerful bottom-up strategy for designing biocompatible, low-toxicity materials for large-scale synthesis in a broad range of biomedical and energy applications.
 However, screening the vast sequence space for categorization of aggregate morphology remains intractable.
-We introduce PepMorph, an end-to-end peptide discovery pipeline that generates novel sequences that are not only prone to aggregate but self-assemble into a specified fibrillar or spherical morphology.
-We compiled a new dataset by leveraging existing aggregation propensity datasets and extracting geometric and physicochemical isolated peptide descriptors that act as proxies for aggregate morphology.
+We introduce PepMorph, an end-to-end peptide discovery pipeline that generates novel sequences that are not only prone to aggregate but whose self-assembly is steered toward fibrillar or spherical morphologies by conditioning on isolated peptide descriptors that serve as morphology proxies.
+To this end, we compiled a new dataset by leveraging existing aggregation propensity datasets and extracting geometric and physicochemical descriptors.
 This dataset is then used to train a Transformer-based Conditional Variational Autoencoder with a masking mechanism, which generates novel peptides under arbitrary conditioning.
-After filtering to ensure design specifications and validation of generated sequences through coarse-grained molecular dynamics simulations, PepMorph yielded 83\% accuracy in intended morphology generation, showcasing its promise as a framework for application-driven peptide discovery.}
+After filtering to ensure design specifications and validation of generated sequences through coarse-grained molecular dynamics (CG-MD) simulations, PepMorph yielded 83\% success rate under our CG-MD validation protocol and morphology criterion for the targeted class, showcasing its promise as a framework for application-driven peptide discovery.